 In double density/Halt/NMI mode the CoCo’s MPU would pass a byte to/from the floppy disk controller and this would cause it to trigger the halt line on the MPU.
 When the controller was ready for another byte it would release the MPU from its halt mode and another byte would be passed.
 This would continue until the end of the transfer when an NMI interrupt was triggered.
 This is what would stop the MPU’s data passing loop.

 In single density mode the NMI functionality in the floppy card is disabled.
 But there should be sufficient time to poll the controller for the interrupt request signal.
 I was not sure how to write such a loop.
 After a few unsuccessful attempts I gave up.
 I had heard the Flex operating system started life using a single density disk format and decided to try to find an example single density read/write loop from that operating system.
-It turns out the Flex users group has a lot of information on-line and it was relatively easy to the the loop I was looking for.
+It turns out the Flex users group has a lot of information on-line and it was relatively easy to find the loop I was looking for.
 I discovered the software loop polled for both the interrupt request and data request signals.
 So even the halt functionality of the card wasn’t needed in single density mode.

 So now it was time to write a patch for RSDOS to support single density.
 Since this was only an experiment I decided to only patch the lower levels of RSDOS: DSKINI and DSKCON.
 This is the code that actually does data transfer.
 RSDOS also contains higher level code for reading/writing files (both executable and data).
 I did not modify them.
 Trying to read and write files after this patch will cause errors.